Deploy a migration infrastructure

 Contoso's network configuration must make the hybrid deployment secure and scalable.
-Contoso is taking a long-term approach to this, designing virtual networks (VNets) to be resilient and enterprise ready.
-Learn more about planning VNets.
+Contoso is taking a long-term approach to this, designing virtual networks to be resilient and enterprise ready.
+For more information, see Plan virtual networks.

-- Network traffic between peered VNets is private.
+- Network traffic between peered virtual networks is private.

-- Traffic between the VNets is kept on the Microsoft backbone network.
-No public internet, gateways, or encryption is required in the communication between the VNets.
+- Traffic between the virtual networks is kept on the Microsoft backbone network.
+No public internet, gateways, or encryption is required in the communication between the virtual networks.

-- Peering provides a default, low-latency, high-bandwidth connection between resources in different VNets.
+- Peering provides a default, low-latency, high-bandwidth connection between resources in different virtual networks.

-Within each region, Contoso will deploy VNets for different purposes, as spoke networks from the region hub.
-VNets within a region use peering to connect to their hub, and to each other.
+Within each region, Contoso will deploy virtual networks for different purposes as spoke networks from the region hub.
+Virtual networks within a region use peering to connect to their hub and to each other.

 Design the hub network

-- Contoso is designing a network that allows traffic from the internet as well as from their corporate network using a VPN to Azure.
+- Contoso is designing a network that allows traffic from the internet and from the corporate network by using a VPN to Azure.